patrickromo1/datavant-takehome-pw/README.md

 2. Static Code Analysis (Linting, Typechecking and a Dry run of the test suite)
 3. Run the tests in all configured browsers
 4. Upload test report artifacts
+5. Publish html report to Github Pages

 ### fixtures

 Fixtures in playwright allow you to customize how tests run including setup/teardown hooks, class instantiation, annotations for reporting/analytics and advanced logging of test errors.

-A basic example is if you want to get run some api calls to get the some test data in a certain state for use with 25% of your tests you can run the api calls within the fixture instead of adding the step to 300 tests and any tests that consume them would run these first and not impact tests that do not require this action.
+A basic example is if you want to get run some api calls to get some test data in a certain state for use with 25% of your tests you can run the api calls within the fixture instead of adding the step to 300 tests and any tests that consume the fixture would run these first and not impact tests that do not require this action.

 Read more about test fixtures here: <https://playwright.dev/docs/test-fixtures>